KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 *device images*, one with an SPIR-V IR and another with an ISA for a specific device.
 Both *device images* contain the function **foo**, represented in different formats.
+Note that the type of *device images* contained in a module is implementation defined, and it does not affect the `state` of the SYCL module.
+The SYCL implementation will retrieve those `device images` that are in the requested `state`, but it is implementation defined whether they are generated on request or not.
+In particular, if a SYCL context has *online compilation* capabilities, the implementation can perform the desired transformations on the fly.
+If there is no *online compilation*, this is not expected.

 An *empty SYCL module* contains no *device images*.
 Two *SYCL module* objects are said to be equal if and only if the following conditions are true: